schubergphilis/mcvs-golang-action/README.md

 following steps:

 * Install the Golang version that is defined in the project `go.mod`.
-* Verify download Golang modules.
+* Verify to be downloaded Golang modules.
 * Check for incorrect import order and indicate how to resolve it.
-* Code security scanning and suppress certain CVEs for a maximum of one month.
-  In some situations a particular CVE will be resolved in a couple of weeks and this allows the developer to continue in a save way while knowing that the pipeline will fail again if the issue has not been resolved in a couple of weeks.
+* Code security scanning and suppression of certain CVEs for a maximum one month.
+In some situations a particular CVE will be resolved in a couple of weeks and this allows the developer to continue in a safe way while knowing that the pipeline will fail again if the issue has not been resolved in a couple of weeks.
 * Linting.
 * Unit tests.
 * Integration tests.